doximity/es-elasticity/README.md

 ### Searching

 Class methods have access to the `search` method, which returns a lazy evaluated search.
 That means that the search will only be performed when the data is necessary, not when the `search` method is called.

-Getting the results of a search is pretty straightforward though:
+The search object implements `Enumerable`, so it can be treated as a collection:

 ```ruby
 # Get the search object, which is an instance of `Elasticity::DocumentSearchProxy`.